 Usage Insights give us an idea of how frequently a document has been used over the past 12 months, and in which way.

-There are five activities that we record here:
+There are seven activities that we record here:

 1. Inserted into a document: This activity occurs whenever someone clicks on the 'insert' button, regardless of which Qorus Add-in they are working with.